Treat these warm weather shrubs well, and you can enjoy nonstop blooms from spring through fall. Follow these steps to grow healthy hibiscus plants.

 Check the hibiscus plant periodically for signs of pests and pest damage.
 Treat minor infestations by removing the pests with a strong spray of water.
 For recurring or more severe infestations, apply Worry Free Brand Insecticide and Miticide Ready To Use Dust.

-Hibiscus are also susceptible to the leaf diseases, including gray mold (botrytis) and downy and powdery mildew.4 Such disorders cause white, gray or yellow splotches on leaves, and can lead to moldy buds that fall off before blooming.
+Hibiscus are also susceptible to leaf diseases, including gray mold (botrytis) and downy and powdery mildew.4 Such disorders cause white, gray or yellow splotches on leaves, and can lead to moldy buds that fall off before blooming.
 If symptoms appear, treat the plant with an appropriate fungicide.

 ConclusionGrowing vibrant hibiscus that lights up your garden with blooms is a rewarding experience.
 Apply these planting and maintenance tips, and you can enjoy abundant, colorful blooms and healthy, vigorous hibiscus plants all summer long.